cognativ-inc/developers-handbook/react.md

 ### Large Components

 Refrain from creating monolithic components with excessive logic.
-Break them down into smaller, more manageable pieces to improve readability and maintainability.
+Instead, break them down into smaller, more manageable pieces to enhance readability and maintainability.
+This approach allows each component to focus on a specific task, making the code easier to understand, test, and reuse.

 ### Mixing UI Logic with Business Logic